bootpack/bootpack/README.md

 `npm run lint:css` - Runs stylelint test

 ### Tools
+`npm run compress:images`
+- Optimizes images in the `images` directory, saves original images to `images-original`.
+- Run before building or during watch.
+Only the `images` directory will be copied to the `dist` directory.
+- Edit `tools/image-compress.js` to change the image compress.
+See: https://www.npmjs.com/package/compress-images for settings

+`npm run generate:images`
+- Creates a placeholder.jpg image in the `images` directory
-`npm run generate:images` - Create a placeholder image (Edit `tools/image-generator.js` to change the image size)
+- Edit `tools/image-generator.js` to change the image size

 ## About

 ### Webpack 4
 #### Webpack: Builds
-The webpack build creates a `dist` folder that closely mimics the `src` folder.
+The webpack build creates a `dist` directory that closely mimics the `src` directory.
-- In production mode, the `dist` folder contains files that are minified & compressed.
+- In production mode, the `dist` directory contains files that are minified & compressed.
 - In development mode, files are kept unminified with sourcemapping turned on as needed & no compression output.
-- Webpack server is available to speed up development via live browser refreshes on code change while preserving the ability to inspect the `dist` folder.
+- Webpack server is available to speed up development via live browser refreshes on code change while preserving the ability to inspect the `dist` directory.
 The `src` directory contains starter files to get the project off the ground quickly.

 #### Webpack: Process
 The webpack task runner builds the site with the following commands:
 - `npm run build` will build production.
 - `npm run watch` builds development mode and watches for file changes.
 - `npm run start` builds development mode, watches for file changes, opens the browser when first ran and refreshes the browser when files change.
-1. The `dist` folder is cleaned and rebuilt or modified.
+1. The `dist` directory is cleaned and rebuilt or modified.
-2. Images and Fonts are copied from `src/images` -> `dist/images` and `src/fonts` -> `dist/fonts`.
+2. Images and fonts are copied from `src/images` -> `dist/images` and `src/fonts` -> `dist/fonts`.
 3. Favicons are generated and injected into the dist index.html file from the `src/favicon.png` file.
-4. `src/index.html` is copied to `dist/index.html`
+4. `src/**/*.html` is copied to `dist/**/*.html`
 5. [Optional]: Individual, global bootstrap components are injected into the index.js.
 6. CSS files imported into `src/css/main.css` are bundled together and minified.
 8. Files are compressed with gzip compression.